Listen to one of our scientific editorial team members read this article.

 7. Dr Dr

-If you are actually a tracheotomy-performing, reserved-space-using medical doctor and you also get a Phd, you can confuse the hell out of people by being a “Dr Dr” or “Dr X Phd”.
-We tried to figure our what would happen if you are a surgeon who gets a PhD, but stopped when our brains began to overheat.
+If you are actually a tracheotomy-performing, reserved-space-using medical doctor and you also get a PhD, you can confuse the hell out of people by being a “Dr Dr” or “Dr X Phd”.
+We tried to figure out what would happen if you’re a surgeon who gets a PhD, but stopped when our brains began to overheat.

-When your parents named you, they probably didn’t think you’d be inserting Dr at the start of your name.
-So your title may inadvertantly give you a cool name that resonates in popular culture, like Dr Livingston, Dr Phil, or maybe even Dr Who.
+When your parents named you, they probably didn’t think you’d be inserting “Dr” at the start of your name.
+So your title may inadvertently give you a cool name that resonates in popular culture, like Dr Livingston, Dr Phil, or maybe even Dr Who.

-These are our 10 ways that you can use your “Dr” title to benefit you and those around you.
-Please feel free to share your suggestions, experiences or superhero monikers with us in the comments section!
+These are our 10 ways to use your Dr title to benefit you and those around you.
+Please feel free to share your suggestions, experiences, or superhero monikers with us in the comments section!

 *Re: number 6.
 Of course, this one is a joke, please DON’T park in the doctors’ spaces at the hospital!

 Originally published February 20, 2013.
 Reviewed and updated February 2021.